-(1) Audit Fees: This category represents fees for professional services provided in connection with the audit of our financial statements; review of our quarterly financial statements; and audit services provided in connection with other regulatory or statutory filings for which we have engaged BDO USA, LLP, including the consents issued for our registration statements, and securities offerings.
-The increase in audit fees in 2021 compared to 2020 was primarily due to fees incurred in connection with the public securities offerings we completed in 2021.
+(1) Audit Fees: This category represents fees for professional services provided in connection with the audit of our financial statements; review of our quarterly financial statements; and audit services provided in connection with other regulatory or statutory filings for which we have engaged BDO USA, P.C., including the consents issued for our registration statements, and securities offerings.
+The increase in audit fees in 2023 compared to 2022 was due to, among other things, out-of-scope work and expenses related to the fiscal year 2023 audit.